Event VenueHarrah's Resort Atlantic City

 Athletes must be present in a COMPETITION SINGLET and must submit to a skin disease screening prior to weigh-in.
 The chief medical officer has full authority without appeal in determining the eligibility of an athlete to compete.

-An athlete competing in two styles may weigh in once for all styles.
+An athlete competing in two styles may weigh in once for both styles.
 This is contingent on the athlete actively competing in the first of two wrestling styles scheduled.
-An athlete competing in two styles may weigh in once for both styles.
 Athletes competing in one style must weigh in at the official weigh in for that style.
 All athletes must be present at BEGINNING of weigh-ins.

-Each athlete will be allowed two (2) consecutive attempts to make weight and may not leave the weigh-in area.
+Once an athlete enters the weigh-in area they have two (2) consecutive attempts to make weight.
+If they are over after the two (2) consecutive attempts then they will have option to move up a weight class if there is a higher weight class within their respective division.
+Athletes are not allowed to leave the weigh-in area or re-weigh later even if there is another weigh-in time scheduled.
 All wrestlers must be dressed in a COMPETITION SINGLET for weigh-ins and no weight allowance is given for the singlet.